ArturKlauser/gem5-dev/README.md

 ```
 # still in the docker container
 scons -j $(nproc) build/ARM/gem5.opt
-# if it works, run it, otherwise back to editing
+# if it compiles, run it, otherwise back to editing on the host
 build/ARM/gem5.opt configs/example/se.py -c tests/test-progs/hello/bin/arm/linux/hello
 ```